-Prerequisite: THE 2060 or instructor's approval Offered: Periodically based on student need
+Prerequisite: THE 2060 or instructor's approval

 This course will focus on the audition experience for a successful musical theatre performance.
 This will include preparing the musical theatre audition package, which includes songs from a variety of styles and composers.
 Dance combinations focusing on a variety of styles of choreography may also be included.
 May be repeated for credit.